 Online training enables AYUDA to better prepare volunteers for their experiences abroad and enhance long-term sustainability at the local level.
 The E-course not only allows AYUDA to engage volunteers immediately after their acceptance, but also supports them in creating a comprehensive fundraising strategy.

 Volunteer Training Program Summit

-This weekend-long training session in Washington, D.C. offers the opportunity to unite all volunteers, AYUDA Staff, representatives from local partner organizations, and other AYUDA stakeholders and facilitators while preparing volunteers for fundraising and for their work in-country.
+This weekend-long training session in Stanford, CA offers the opportunity to unite all volunteers, AYUDA Staff, representatives from local partner organizations, and other AYUDA stakeholders and facilitators while preparing volunteers for fundraising and for their work in-country.